jellyfin/jellyfin-sdk-typescript/README.md

 A TypeScript SDK for Jellyfin.

-> Warning: This project is under active development API changes may occur.
+> Warning: This project is under active development, so API changes may occur.

 ## Install